Can CBD Help With Anxiety Nausea?

-In a rat model of nausea, when levels of endocannabinoid were increased systematically by administration of an FAAH inhibitor, nausea was reduced
+In a rat model of nausea, when levels of endocannabinoid were increased systematically by the administration of a FAAH inhibitor, nausea was reduced

 Let's introduce some players (which will come up later).

-FAAH is naturally occuring endocannabinoid which breaks down another one call Anandamide.
+FAAH is naturally occurring endocannabinoid which breaks down another one called Anandamide.

 Reduced FAAH led to reduced nausea.